 Belgium declared its independence from the Netherlands in writing in 1830.
 Germany seized control of Belgium at the start of World War I.

 After five years, Belgium’s freedom was restored by the Treaty of Versailles.
-But Germany would again acquire power in the region during World War II.
+However, Germany again acquired power in the region during World War II.
 Germany was forced out of Belgium with the aid of American and British forces.

-The Benelux Economic Union was established in 1958 by Belgium, the Netherlands’ neighbors, and Luxembourg to promote open trade in the region.
+The Benelux Economic Union was established in 1958 by Belgium, the Netherlands’ neighbours, and Luxembourg to promote open trade in the region.

 When the Belgian constitution was updated in 1993, Flanders, Wallonia, and Brussels were acknowledged as the three administrative regions of the country.